JuliaGPU/gitlab-ci/README.md

 * `juliagpu/julia:v1.0-opengl`
 * `juliagpu/julia:dev-opengl`

-These images need to be build on the system where the GitLab runner is deployed (see `images/build.sh`), configured with the `pull_policy = "if-not-present"`.
+When using the templates from this repository, you only need to specify the trailing tag (eg. `-cuda`) using the CI_IMAGE_TAG variable.

-Furthermore, the runner should use the NVIDIA docker runtime, via `runtime = "nvidia"`.
+Note that we don't push these images to a Docker registry, but build them on the the system where the GitLab runner is deployed (see `images/build.sh`), configured with the `pull_policy = "if-not-present"`.
+IF you want to use these images, make sure the runner uses the NVIDIA docker runtime, via `runtime = "nvidia"`.
 For the OpenGL images, there should be an X server running on display `:0` (hard-coded in the Dockerfile, as the `environment` flag in the runner config doesn't seem to work), and the runner should mount `/tmp/.X11-unix` in